 Where we work?

 Most of the Local Democracy Agencies are located in the Western Balkans, which gives a natural focus on that area.
 But ALDA is also becoming more and more active in the European neighbourhood.
-In 2006 a Local Democracy Agency was established in Kutaisi in Georgia and in 2011 a Local Democracy Agency was opened in Gyumri in Armenia.
-ALDA is also leading several other projects and developing partnerships in other European neighbourhood countries, such a Belarus, Morocco, Tunisia and Turkey.
+In 2006 a Local Democracy Agency was established in Kutaisi in Georgia, in 2011 a Local Democracy Agency was opened in Gyumri in Armenia and in 2015 the last LDA was opened in Dnipropetrovsk in Ukraine.
+ALDA is also leading several other projects and developing partnerships in other European Neighbourhood countries, such a Belarus, Moldova, Morocco, Algeria, Tunisia and Turkey.